A journey through the evolution of the Stratocaster.

 By 1963, the Fender Stratocaster had evolved significantly from the maple board equivalents of the 1950’s.

-Depending on your viewpoint of the L-series range, they were more refined after a few key evolutionary developments over the preceeding decade.
+Depending on your viewpoint of the L-series range, they were more refined after a few key evolutionary developments over the preceding decade.

 In 1956/1957, Alder two piece bodies were introduced.
 Ash bodies were still maintained on some guitars.
 For example, all Transparent Blonde Stratocasters remained Ash.